This my most popular blog post – I have slightly updated it for the beginning of 2020.

 This article appeared in Proseed Start up Magazine in December 2012 here

 I am aware that I don’t always live up to the standards I expect, but this are goals I aim for.
 By making them public, I pressure myself.
 Some of the points are written as if to a new key staff member, as part of their “on-boarding” process.
+I’m assuming that they have either invested in or have an key role in the organisation.

 “Dear new potential business partner,